 Specifically, they're signing using ASLnote American Sign Language and SEEnote Signed Exact English , in a mixture called Pidgin Signed English.

-Angelo speaks Italian.
+Angelo speaks Italian, and French.

 Billy Elliot Plot: A minor one, where John prefers Toby's baseball to his music as hobbies and professions.

 Birds of a Feather: Emmett and Bay share a passion for art.
 Then again, both Emmett and Daphne can communicate easier and relate with each other because they are both Deaf and able to sign fluently.

 Bittersweet Ending: John wins his state senate campaign by default, but admits that he had hoped he would lose, and that Kathryn should have run instead of him.

 Blackmail: Daphne and her TemporarySatellite Love Interest Jace blackmail Senator Coto with his affair with an intern, in order to kill an abstinence-only education bill.
 Coto eventually catches Daphne, and blackmails her (and John) right back.
 In order to spare John from having to pay off Coto, Daphne sends info of the affair to the news media, taking Coto down with her.

 Blessed with Suck: Emmett's father's family is open-minded and giving, but because of their youthfulness he's often forgotten.

 Both Sides Have a Point: Both the Kennishes and Vasquezes are forced to realize this during their attempts to live together peacefully.

 Break the Cutie: Most of the characters (more or less), but Daphne is the most vulnerable target.
 Before finding out about the switch, she was very positive and well-adjusted.
 Afterwards, well....